A-03991

 Plain Language

-Health care service plans must ensure that AI tools used in utilization review do not discriminate — directly or indirectly — against individuals based on a broad set of protected characteristics including race, color, religion, national origin, ancestry, age, sex, gender identity, gender expression, sexual orientation, disability (present or predicted), expected length of life, degree of medical dependency, quality of life, or other health conditions.
-The tool must also be fairly and equitably applied across all enrollees.
-The protected class list is notably broader than typical anti-discrimination provisions, including predicted disability, expected length of life, and quality of life.
+AI tools used in utilization review must not discriminate — directly or indirectly — against individuals based on an extensive list of protected characteristics, including race, color, religion, national origin, ancestry, age, sex, gender, gender identity, gender expression, sexual orientation, disability (present or predicted), expected length of life, degree of medical dependency, quality of life, or other health conditions.
+The tool must also be applied fairly and equitably.
+Note that the protected characteristic list is broader than typical anti-discrimination provisions — it includes predicted disability, expected length of life, degree of medical dependency, and quality of life, which are healthcare-specific characteristics.

 Statutory Text